-The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
+^{2:} The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
 Higher leakage current may be measured at different input voltages.

-Negative current is defined as coming out of the pin.
+^{3:} Negative current is defined as coming out of the pin.

-This specification applies when GP3/MCLR is configured as an input with pull-up disabled.
-The leakage current of the MCLR circuit is higher than the standard I/O logic.
+^{4:} This specification applies when GP3/MCLR is configured as an input with the pull-up disabled.
+The leakage current for the GP3/RB3/MCLR pin is higher than for the standard I/O port pins.